bhargavsp/Linux/LinuxQ&A.md

 *EX:* hostname google.com

 ### how to know all the users in the server?
-cat /etc/passwd or ls -l /home
+cat /etc/passwd or ls -l /home as every normal user have the /home directory created automatically

 ### what happens if we create a user in linux
 it creates an entry in /etc/shadow or passwd or group